NativeScript/docs-v7/vuejs-docs/ns-ui/overview.md

 - [Gauge]({% slug gauges-gettingstarted-vue %} "Read more about the Gauge plugin")

 ## ListView for Vue: overview
-ListView for Vue exposes all of the familiar features already available through the NativeScript UI APIs:
+ListView for Vue (distributed through the `nativescript-ui-listview` package on npmjs) exposes all of the familiar features already available through the NativeScript UI APIs:

 - Pull to refresh
 - Swipe to execute